Lenonkoech/TodoApp/README.md

     - Press new on the left sidebar
     - Under the Database name enter "todoapp" and leave everything default
     - Press create
-    - On the left sidebar select todoapp and on the top navigation click import and import the sql file in the project "home_db.sql"
+    - On the left sidebar select todoapp and on the top navigation click import and import the sql file in the project "todoapp.sql"
     - scroll to the bottom and click import
     - this will create the database
-4. **Running the Project**:
+4. ### Running the Project:
     - Everytime you want to run the project open xampp and make sure Apache and mySQL is running
     - On the browser enter the path to the project
         > <http://localhost/project/>